THINGS TO DO

 SOMETHING FOR EVERYONE

 Participate in many activities your family will enjoy.
-Find your clan among one of the 60+ clans in clan village where you can also find answers for your genealogical questions.
-Take in a seminar, delight in the sheep dog trials, learn to Highland Dance at a Try It class, watch breathlessly as your favorite athlete tosses cabers, or sing along at a music venue.
-There is something for everyone and all day time activities are included in your ticket price except the beer and whisky tasting events.
+Find your clan among one of the 30+ clans in clan village where you can also find answers for your genealogical questions.
+Take in a seminar, Try It classes, delight in the sheep dog trials, watch athletic feats of strength & endurance, or sing along at a music venue.
+There is something for everyone and all day time activities are included in your ticket price except the whisky tasting events.

 SCOTTISH LIVING HISTORY